Kaotic/LegacyPVP/README.md

 Bridge all of your accounts to one client.
 All Regions, One client.
 Save your accounts locally with a LegacyLogin.Obfuscation, Which obfuscates your account and stores it locally.

-Will add a server to allow you to send Encrypted Data to store it on the server [The server doesn't do encryption, It is encyrpted locally]
+Will add a server to allow you to send Encrypted Data to store it on the server [The server doesn't do encryption, It is encrypted locally]

 LegacyReplays
 =============